A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

 \section{Optimization problem}

-In this section we formulate an optimization problem governed by a parametrized PDE.
-We will investigate the nominal optimization and its robust counterpart.
-The robust optimization problem takes uncertainties in model parameters into account by utilizing a worst-case formulation.
-In this context we investigate approximation techniques of different orders.
+This section is devoted to the optimization and the robust optimization problem.
+We will formulate an optimization problem governed by a parametrized PDE, then investigate the nominal optimization and its robust counterpart.
+By the robust formulation, uncertainties in model parameters are taken into account.
+This is done by utilizing a worst-case formulation.
+For an efficient realization, approximation techniques of different orders are investigated.
+Here we closely follow \cite{LU17} and repeat the ingredients for the convenience of the reader.